In a Valley of Violence: Plot

 A drifter named Paul and his dog, Abbie, make their way towards Mexico through the desert of the Old West in the early 1870s.
-They encounter Priest, a two-bit gunslinger who tries to steal his horse after claiming that his mule is about to give out on him, but Paul whistles and Abbie attacks the would-be robber.
-Paul takes Priest's bullets and his water canteen, before pouring out his bottle of whiskey on the man's wounds and leaving.
+They encounter Priest, a bandit and disgraced clergyman who tries to steal Paul's horse after claiming that his mule is about to give out on him, but Paul whistles and Abbie attacks the would-be robber.
+Paul takes Priest's ammunition and his water canteen, before pouring out a bottle of whiskey on the man's wounds and leaving.

 Paul enters Denton, a former boomtown on its last legs.
 In the tavern, Paul meets Gilly, an obnoxious and cocky young man who issues a challenge to fight when Paul threatens him.
 Gilly approaches Abbie to coax Paul outside, and Paul drops him with a single punch.
 As Gilly's fiancée Ellen rushes to his aid, Paul heads to the inn, where he meets Ellen's younger sister Mary-Anne.
 She thanks him for standing up to Gilly and draws Paul and Abbie a bath.
 U.S. Marshal Clyde Martin, Gilly's father, meets Paul in the inn.
-Clyde assured Paul that he knows Gilly provoked him but that won't tolerate an assault on one of his deputies.
+Clyde assured Paul that he knows Gilly provoked him but that he won't tolerate an assault on one of his deputies.
 After identifying Paul as an ex-soldier, Clyde tells him to leave Denton in the morning.
-Mary-Anne gives Paul a picture to remember her by.
+Mary-Anne gives Paul a picture to remember her.

-That night, Paul and Abbie are jumped by Gilly and his fellow deputies Tubby, Roy, and Harris as they try to sleep.
+That night, Paul and Abbie are jumped by Gilly and Clyde's deputies Tubby, Roy, and Harris as they try to sleep.
 Gilly accuses Paul of being a deserter and shoots and stabs Abbie to death.
 He then has Roy and Harris push Paul off a nearby cliff, expecting the fall to kill him but not bothering to check.
 Paul wakes up the next day, buries Abbie and tells her that he is going to break his promise to her that he would never take another life.
 On his way back to town, Paul runs into Priest, and takes his mule and revolver.